 Singapore’s high-speed internet, mobile-user outspread and youngest generation cumulative is making the country to be the biggest e-commerce market in the world.
 In parallel, individuality and desire for niche products/services are topping the customer behavior expectation list, as an addition to expedited delivery at minimal or no shipping costs.
 This combination has opened the doors to the D2C format of business in Singapore.

 The D2C business model has lately made it to the trend, to curb the new needs of the customers and is certainly to stay for the upcoming decade.
-If you are planning to adopt the D2C business model, reach out to the expert advice from Hopstack for complete inventory, smart warehousing and other necessary operational management guidance.
+If you are planning to adopt the D2C business model, reach out to the expert advice from Hopstack for complete inventory, smart technology in warehousing and other necessary operational management guidance.